Assassin's Creed Odyssey – Legacy of the First Blade: Controversy

 A compulsory plot development where the player character settles down with Darius' child and starts a family by the ending of Shadow Heritage has attracted controversy.
-Some players, particularly individuals who identify as LGBTQ, complained that they were given no say over the narrative decision to hard-wire the protagonist character into a heterosexual relationship which conceived a child, even though some players previously took their characters into same-sex romances.
+Some players, particularly LGBTQ individuals, complained that they were given no say over the narrative decision to hard-wire the protagonist character into a heterosexual relationship which conceived a child, even though some players previously took their characters into same-sex romances.
 This was in contradiction to previous comments from creative director Jonathan Dumont where he explained that the choice-driven nature of Odyssey's story allows players to build the relationships they want without being forced into romantic situations which they may not be comfortable with.
 As a result, some commentators observed that the role-playing aspects which were emphasised by Ubisoft for Odyssey were invalidated, and that an individual player's roleplay style and control over their character's identity were not respected.

 Ubisoft later issued a statement in response to the controversy, and explained that they "strive to give players choice whenever possible in Odyssey and apologize to those surprised by the events in this episode".
 A patch which slightly modified the contents of the cutscene was released soon afterwards.